BrianP8701/swarmstar/journal.md

 Okay im adjusting my agent prompts and changing them to give them options to retrieve context or ask for user input and im reaching a few questions.
 So ive already concluded that each agent should be able to ask the user or retrieval agent questions.
 Im confused about:

 - Do i give the manager agent an is_parrallel choice or just have it output a list of immediate goals?
     This depends.
 In the code do we come back to this agent to review and make the next decision or does it get terminated and another agent does review and next decision?
 Where does review happen is the question?
 Do we have a seperate review agent or have review happen within the agent? review within the agent fosho. review within the agent fosho.
 SOoooo like... hmm.
 Itll be aware of what it wanted accomplished.
-And then its children will pass it a report. and then it will decide to terminate or create new children. so no in parralel. just output immediate goals to be done now.
+And then its children will pass it a report. and then it will decide to terminate or create new children. so no in parallel. just output immediate goals to be done now.